-The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age (eligible students) certain rights with respect to the student's educational records.
 The student's school records are private and confidential.
 A student's parents or guardians, eligible students, school officials with legitimate educational interests, or other individuals or organizations as permitted by law are the only ones who may see student records without the parent's or guardian's written permission.
 School records of eligible students, eighteen (18) years of age or older, require the written permission of the eligible student.